pooja97/kafka-airflow-cassandra/README.md

 # Data Pipeline using Apache Kafka, AirFlow, MongoDB, and Docker

 ## Introduction<br>
-Implemented a data pipeline using Apache Kafka and MongoDB as a Database for validating email and sending OTP via email and Slack messages using webhooks. <br>
+Implemented a data pipeline using Apache Kafka and MongoDB as a Database for validating email and sending OTP via email and Slack messages using webhooks.
-Orchestrated daily data ingestion using Apache Airflow. <br>
+Orchestrated the complete process using Apache Airflow through Docker. <br>

 Technologies Used:
 AirFlow <br>